pypa/pipx/CONTRIBUTING.md

 ## Releasing New `pipx` Versions

 To release a new version, manually run the `bump-changelog` action under the *"Actions"* tab, passing it the version to be released.
 This will create a pull request updating the changelog for the upcoming version, with the `release-version` label.
+Merging this PR will automatically trigger the release workflows.

-Attaching this label to any pull request of which the title follows the format `<Version>: Description` and merging it will trigger GitHub workflows that publish:
+Attaching this label to any pull request of which the title follows the format `<Version>: Description` and merging it will trigger the release workflows as well.

+The release workflow consists of publishing:

 - the pipx version to PyPI,
 - the documentation to ReadTheDocs,